alex-berk/torrent-watcher/README.md

 # torrent-watcher
-A telegram interface for transmission torrent client.
+A telegram interface for the transmission torrent client.
-Additionally, a monitor for new shows and movies realeases
+Additionally, a monitor for new shows and movie realeases